History of Goa

-The history of Goa dates back to prehistoric times, though the present-day state of Goa was only established as recently as 1987.
-In spite of being India's smallest state by area, Goa's history is both long and diverse.
+The present-day state of Goa was established in 1987.
+Goa is India's smallest state by area.
 It shares a lot of similarities with Indian history, especially with regard to colonial influences and a multi-cultural aesthetic.

-The Usgalimal rock engravings, belonging to the upper paleolithic or mesolithic periods, exhibit some of the earliest traces of human settlement in India.
+The Usgalimal rock engravings, belonging to the Upper Paleolithic or Mesolithic periods, exhibit some of the earliest traces of human settlement in India.
 The Mauryan and Satavahana Empires ruled modern-day Goa during the Iron Age.

-During the medieval period, Goa was ruled by the Kadamba kingdom, Vijayanagara Empire, Bahmani Sultanate and Bijapur Sultanate.

-It was ruled by the Kadamba dynasty from the 2nd century CE to 1312 and by Muslims of the Deccan from 1312 to 1367.
-The city was then annexed by the Hindu kingdom of Vijayanagara and was later conquered by the Bahmanī sultanate, which founded Old Goa on the island in 1440.
+It was ruled by the Kadambha dynasty from the 2nd century CE to 1312 and by the Deccan from 1312 to 1367.
+The city was then annexed by the Kingdom of Vijayanagara and was later conquered by the Bahmanī sultanate, which founded Old Goa on the island in 1440.

-The Portuguese invaded Goa in 1510, defeating the Bijapur Sultanate.
+The Portuguese invaded Goa in 1510, defeated the Bijapur Sultanate.
 The Portuguese rule lasted for about 450 years, and heavily influenced Goan culture, cuisine, and architecture.